Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

-As shown in Fig.~\ref{fig3} (a), the pre-training process of the model is conducted based on the Mean Teacher architecture.
-Specifically, in addition to the regular network (student network) that is optimized through back-propagation, an extra network with the same architecture, known as the teacher network, is introduced into the semi-supervised framework.
-The weights of the teacher model are updated as the exponential moving average (EMA) \cite{meanteacher} of the student model’s weights, aiming to generate more stable predictions.
+As shown in Fig. ~\ref{fig3} (a), the pretraining process of the model is conducted based on the mean teacher architecture, in which the student network is optimized through backpropagation, and the weights of the teacher network are updated as the exponential moving average (EMA) \cite{meanteacher} of the student network’s weights.
 Each network comprises an encoder $E$, a decoder with a classification head $F$, and a feature head $G$.